CallumPank/comp150-cpd/README.md

 For COMP 150 we started tinkering audio which I found very difficult to follow but after discussing with my peers, about solutions we found a way to solve it.

 For COMP 150 we had our sprint review, the problem we faced was that we had possibly made the scope too broad.
-This meant we were wasting time on small things like a menu, so after discussing with our tutor we decided to scale down our scope slightly.
+This meant we were wasting time on trivial things like a menu, so after discussing with our tutor we decided to scale down our scope slightly.

 Week 9